Concept video

 reflections

-This was probably my favorite project of the semester.
+This was one of my favorite projects I’ve done.
 I liked having to take an existing, often mundane interaction like getting something from a vending machine and turning it on its head to make something meaningful.
 Creating dissonance was a delicate balance, because we needed to frustrate users just enough that they would not get angry and leave, but empathize with refugees who are going through this process on a much larger and much more serious scale.
 Because this was such a delicate balance, I was especially happy that my team and I were able to successfully come up with a solution that was not just silly and annoying, but truly thoughtful, meaningful, relevant.

 I also appreciated having the opportunity and creative license to "think wildly and be provocative" (which was literally written in our project brief).
 In design, we are usually trying to facilitate peoples' lives, so we do not often receive design briefs that ask us to challenge conventions and stir things up.
 It was great to be able to do that while at the same time raising awareness about a topic that I care about.